TDEE Calculator

 What formulas are used in the TDEE calculator?

-The TDEE Estimator uses the Mifflin-St Jeor formula for BMR and multiplies by an activity factor (1.2-1.9) to calculate total daily energy expenditure.
+The Total Daily Energy Expenditure (TDEE) Calculator uses the Mifflin-St Jeor formula for BMR and multiplies by an activity factor (1.2-1.9) to calculate total daily energy expenditure.
 This method is validated by nutrition experts for accuracy.

 How often should I recalculate my TDEE?